marcflohrer/AspNetOnSqlServer/Readme.md

 ### Built With

-This section should list any major frameworks that you built your project using.
-Leave any add-ons/plugins for the acknowledgements section.
-Here are a few examples.
+This section lists major frameworks and projects that were used:

 * [docker-compose](https://docs.docker.com/compose/)
 * [docker](https://docs.docker.com/)